Custom embed code

 1. Prerequisites

-Custom embed code templates are a team feature.
-To configure a custom embed code template, you'll need to be either an admin or the owner of the team.
-If you do not already have a team in Datawrapper, you'll need to create one first.
-See here for a guide on creating a Datawrapper team.
+Custom embed code templates are a workspace/team feature.
+To configure a custom embed code template, you'll need to be either an admin or the manager of the workspace or team.
+See here for a guide on managing your workspace, including setting roles.

-The custom embed code is configured via the team settings page for your team.
-To access this, first visit your team overview page.
-This can be found at the following URL app.datawrapper.de/account/teams, or you can navigate to this page via the My Teams button in the ☰ dropdown in the toolbar.
+The custom embed code is configured via the Preferences page for your workspace or team.
+This can be found at the following URL app.datawrapper.de/settings/preferences.
+Alternatively, you can navigate to this page via the workspace dropdown in the toolbar: first by clicking on the Settings & Account button and then selecting Preferences for your workspace or team in the left sidebar.

-Select Custom to open up the configuration options for the team's custom embed code template.
+Select Custom to open up the configuration options for the custom embed code template.

 Custom embed code configuration options